 After a long spell in the creative industry, Paula took her art to an exhibiting and commercial level again in 2014, capturing Australia’s wild and vast landscapes through her works.

-“My art is a continuous journey of development.
+“My art is a continuous journey of discovery as I explore, through painting, our incredible and diverse environments around the country.
 I look deep into a landscape and extract the subtleties and connotations that lie within.
 My aim is to evoke emotion and a sense of place through movement, form, depth and colour.
-I create connections with the Australian bush and rural landscapes to allow for a deeper understanding of the compelling beauty, the wild, the rugged and the mysteriousness that our unique landforms behold”.
+I create connections with the Australian bush and rural landscapes to allow for a deeper understanding of the compelling beauty, the wild, the rugged and the mysteriousness that our unique landforms behold ”.

 Paula has previously undertaken a one-month Art, Place & Culture workshop in Central Australia.
 The group camped with remote aboriginal communities and immersed themselves in the outback and art centres.
 This experience, and other visits to Australia's outback, has largely influenced Paula's work, often reflected through her frequent use of the warmer colour palette.